Welcome

 Ribosome

-Cell structure that synthesizes proteins by reading mRNA.
+Synthesizes proteins by reading mRNA.

 Endoplasmic Reticulum (ER)

-Network of membranes that transports materials within the cell.
+Transports materials within the cell.
 Rough ER has ribosomes; smooth ER makes lipids.

 Golgi Apparatus

-Packages and modifies proteins for transport in or out of the cell.
+Packages and modifies proteins for transport.

 Lysosome